 Thank you for your interest in the Hip Hop ConnXion.
 Being considered one of the best dance troupes in the state, if not the country, the HHC Family is not your typical run-of-the-mill dance company.
 It upholds high standards and morals not only in dance but for life in general, and all dancers who are a part of that Family have to uphold these morals and standards to remain on the team.

 We have carefully looked at all of the emails and questions we have been asked in the past regarding being a Hip Hop ConnXion Family member and have put together information below which should hopefully answer all of your questions.

 Most Frequently Asked Questions:

-The Hip Hop ConnXion main branch is based out of three locations in Illinois, one at Synergy Dance Academy (formerly known as Mohler Dance Academy) in Bloomingdale which is the headquarters of the Hip Hop ConnXion Family, and Dream Contemporary Dance Studio in Aurora.
+The Hip Hop ConnXion main branch is based out of two locations in Illinois, one at Synergy Dance Academy (formerly known as Mohler Dance Academy) in Bloomingdale which is the headquarters of the Hip Hop ConnXion Family, and Dream Contemporary Dance Studio in Aurora.
 We also have a downtown branch called Primo/Downtown which rehearses at UIC in the city (Click on the Primo/Downtown button on the main menu for their information).
 The Hip Hop ConnXion HQ branch consists of the Hip Hop ConnXion HQ team (HHC HQ), Hip Hop Force Advanced team (HHF), and Future Force Under 14 year old junior team (FF).
 The HHF and FF troupes are currently based at the Wheeling and the Aurora locations.

 What makes the HHC and HHF dance troupes so unique and different from other companies is there is no age limit.
 We have had dancers as young as 13 in the past up to as old as 40.
 We have discovered through the years that talent is not determined by age but by skill.
 In the world of hip hop, and maybe even in the world of dance in general, we have recognized that once you turn 13, your mind and body hits a turning point for some dancers, and they ‘physically’ become an adult.
 FF, on the other hand, does have an age limit of 14.